DiegoAlavedra1201/q4/README.md

 Class4) finished lesson 3 working on the project that goes with it, 46% into the course goal before end of today is to finish lesson 4

+class5) finished conidtionls lesson and started the test and project.

+class 6) made progress on the project and plan to finish the project, and start the final set of lessons.